 The doctoral program has close ties to the Lawrence and Lee Theatre Research Institute, a major archive in theatre studies.
 Director Mary Tarantino and Curator Beth Kattelman work directly with doctoral students on study and research projects.
 In addition, the Department of Theatre is affiliated with The Wexner Center for the Arts, a contemporary arts center and educational program at Ohio State, with a wide range of local, national, and international presentations in the visual and performance arts, film, video, and architecture.
 Also the university is a member of the Committee on Institutional Cooperation (CIC), an exchange program that allows students to study at other Big Ten universities and the University of Chicago.
 Exchange opportunities also exist with foreign universities.

 The PhD applicant must meet the requirements for admission to the Graduate School of The Ohio State University, have substantial undergraduate work in theatre or related fields, have a Master's degree (MA or MFA) in theatre or performance studies, show interest and achievement in theatre production, and present evidence of promise in scholarship (e.g., sample essays that reflect a high level of competence in research, analysis, and expository writing.)
 Also the applicant must present satisfactory Graduate Record Examination scores (and TOEFL scores for foreign students), provide college transcripts and a statement of purpose, and have three letters of recommendation sent directly to the Department of Theatre.
 Applicants should make every effort to begin the program in the autumn semester of the academic year.
+Apply now.

 General Program Requirements